amirwhocode/marlis/README.md

 SHOW VARIABLES LIKE 'innodb_buffer_pool_size'; // default was 128MB and after changing should be 8GB
 ```

-11. Create databse (chnage the user and password in the code below to match the values in config.json file.)
+11. Create databse (chnage the user and password in the code below to match the values in config.json file.) and exit.
 ```
 CREATE DATABASE ilias CHARACTER SET utf8 COLLATE utf8_general_ci;
 CREATE USER 'user'@'localhost' IDENTIFIED BY 'password';